Treaty of Paris (1763): Effects on French Canada

-The article permitted unrestrained emigration for 18 months from Canada.
-However, passage on British ships was expensive.
-A total of 1,600 people left New France by that clause, but only 270 of them were French Canadians.
-Some claim that there was a deliberate British policy to limit emigration to avoid strengthening other French colonies.

-Article IV of the treaty allowed Catholicism to be practiced in Canada.
-King George III agreed to allow Catholicism within the laws of Great Britain, which included various Test Acts to prevent governmental, judicial and bureaucratic appointments from going to Roman Catholics.
-They were believed to be agents of the Jacobite pretenders to the throne, who normally resided in France and were supported by its government.
-The Test Acts were somewhat relaxed in Quebec, but top positions such as governorships were still held by Anglicans.
+The treaty permitted unrestrained French Canadian emigration from Canada for 18 months, though the comparatively high cost of travelling to Europe (among other factors) dissuaded most French Canadians.
+1,600 people emigrated from New France in the 18 months following the treaty's signing, only 270 of which were French Canadians.
+Article IV of the treaty permitted Catholicism to be practised in Canada; at the time of the treaty's signing, the Test Acts 1673 & 1678 prevented British Catholics from serving in the bureaucracy, military and judiciary.
+The application of Test Acts were relaxed in Quebec, with more freedom granted to Catholics in the colony, though top positions such as governorships were still held by Anglicans.

 Article IV has also been cited as the basis for Quebec's unique legal code that differs from the rest of Canada.
-There was a general constitutional principle in the United Kingdom allowing colonies taken through conquest to continue their laws.
-That was limited by royal prerogative, which allowed the monarch to change the accepted laws in a conquered colony later.
-However, the treaty eliminated that power because of a different constitutional principle, which considered the terms of a treaty to be paramount.
-In practice, Roman Catholics were allowed to become jurors in inferior courts in Quebec and to argue based on principles of French law.
-However, the judge was British, and his opinion on French law could be limited or hostile.
-If the case was appealed to a superior court, neither French law nor Roman Catholic jurors were allowed.
+There was a general constitutional principle in Britain which allowed colonies acquired through conquest from other European powers to maintain pre-conquest laws.
+This was limited by royal prerogative, which allowed the British monarch to change the existing legislation in colonies.
+However, the Treaty of Paris eliminated that power due to a different British constitutional principle, which considered the terms of a treaty to be paramount.
+In post-conquest Quebec, Catholics were allowed to serve as jurors in inferior courts and argue cases based on the principles of French law.
+However, if the case was appealed to a superior court, neither French law nor Catholic jurors were allowed.

-Many French residents of what are now the Maritime Provinces of Canada were deported during the Great Expulsion of the Acadians (1755–1763).
-After signing the peace treaty guaranteed some rights to Roman Catholics, some Acadians returned to Canada.
-However, they were no longer welcome in the British colony of Nova Scotia.
-They were forced into New Brunswick, which became a bilingual province as a result of that relocation.

-Britain now owned much land that France had owned, and the French people of Quebec felt greatly betrayed by the French concession.
-The commander-in-chief of the British, Jeffrey Amherst noted, "Many of the Canadians consider their Colony to be of utmost consequence to France & cannot be convinced ... that their Country has been conceded to Great Britain."
+The Acadians, French settlers living in the colony of Acadia and other parts of The Maritimes, were deported from the region by British authorities during the Seven Years' War.
+Following the signing of the treaty, which granted certain rights to Catholics, a number of Acadians returned to Canada.
+As they were no longer welcome in Nova Scotia, the returning Acadians settled in New Brunswick, which became a bilingual colony.
+The reaction of most French Canadians to the treaty was a sense of betrayal, perceiving France to have abandoned them.
+The Commander-in-Chief, North America, Jeffrey Amherst, noted that "Many of the Canadians consider their Colony to be of utmost consequence to France & cannot be convinced ... that their Country has been conceded to Great Britain."